hfingler/cs429-lab2-test/README.md

 will test the strcpy function, you can check grade.c to see how many parameters it takes, strcpy test only takes one.
 The grade binary will print one number as output: 0 or 1.
 0 means the output is different, which says that your code is wrong, 1 means your code is right.

+To know how many parameters it takes, see how many argv it uses.
+If the function uses only argv[2], it takes one, argv[2-3], two.
+And argv[2], argv[3] and argv[4], three parameters.
+You can easily read the code and figure out what the parameters are.

 The python script is a helper to run a set of tests in a row, so you don't have to run one at a time.
 Fill the tests array with tests and run the python script once.